 In a message sent to IMO the next day, she thanked the Organization and the port State for ensuring she could be reunited with her family.
 “I am relieved and overjoyed to be back!
 Thank you so much for all your help and support.
 I am also very grateful to [the port State] for allowing me to travel, the whole process was very well managed and controlled”, she said.

-Ensuring a safe working environment for seafarers amid the COVID-19 pandemic
+Ensuring a safe working environment amid the pandemic

 In late March, the Master and crew of a bulk carrier, all of Indian nationality, grew increasingly worried that unloading cargo would expose them to considerable risks of COVID-19 infection.